MarkH5555/NodeApp1/README.md

 # NodeApp1

-A simple Node.js/Express backend feeds a list og names via /api/data to a simple React front end running on localhost:3000
+A simple Node.js/Express backend feeds a list of names via /api/data to a simple React front end running on localhost:3000